applanga/sketch/README.md

 * If you want to exclude pages or other elements from the upload, add 3 underscores in front of the element or page name (___).
 * The upload for large files, particularly when screenshot upload is included, may take several minutes.
+* *You must whitelist your IPs in the Applanga Project Settings page before you can use the plugin!* See the [Configuration section](#configuration-of-the-applanga-project-and-plugin) for more details.

 The **Upload** button is only active if there is an upload language selected and either the Text or Screenshots option is selected.
 The Activity log will display the progress indication and error messages.